 Why don’t we, who are all infinite beings, who have all the power there is in the universe behind us, know that we are that way?
 Why don’t you know that you’re infinite?
 You’ve heard it again and again and again.
 You’re inherently totally free, perfect, all-glorious, all-everything.
 You’ve heard it, some of you, for years.
 Why don’t you see it?

 Isn’t it ridiculous?
 Isn’t it stupid?
 Why do infinite beings like you come to hear another being talk to you?
-It is because in the first place you do not believe that you are; you will not accept that you are.
+Because in the first place you do not believe that you are; you will not accept that you are.
 You think, “Yes, it sounds nice, but . . .”
 There’s always a “but,” “but,” “but,” “but” going on, and this “but” is butting you down all the time.
 If you only wouldn’t “but” it, if you would only accept it, from that moment on you would put all your effort, all your energy, into seeing this terrific being that you are.

 I say you don’t want it, you tell me you do.
 And this is the important point: you don’t want it.
 And until you face up to this, until you confront it, you can go on forever and ever and a year more saying, “Oh, this is what I want, I’m on the path, I’m seeking freedom.”
 And you can do this lifetime in and lifetime out forever, until you will actually accept the concept intellectually that, “I am infinite, and therefore it is ridiculous and stupid to live the way people live in this world.”